Historical Tour of US 6 / US 99

 US 6 / US 99 Junction – Tunnel Station

-In 1911, the bridge shown above was built.
-It was widened in 1936.
-The bridge was built as a part of the Ridge Route.
-Before 1930, there was no intersection here.
+The Tunnel Station Viaduct, as it is known, was originally built in 191.
+The structure was later widened in 1936 to its current form.
+The bridge was built as a part of the Ridge Route by the City of Los Angeles.
+Prior to 1930, there was no intersection here.
 In 1930, the Newhall Alternate was completed between Tunnel Station (here) and Saugus Junction bypassing Newhall and Saugus.
 US 6 was extended here in 1937.
+In 1934, Foothill Blvd was extended here, functioning as a bypass of Los Angeles, much like I-210 does today diverting traffic bound for Pasadena.

 Historic photos of the US 6/US 99 interchange